IPNEWPAY/doc-acq/docs/self-hosted/deploying.md

 :::note
-Before going to production, you should first familiarize yourself with the ShellHub platform and how it works.
+Before going to production, you should first familiarize yourself with the Newpay Docs platform and how it works.
 :::

 ### Enable HTTPS

-ShellHub provides automatic HTTPS support using *Let's Encrypt* but if you want to mananually configure HTTPS, this is commonly achieved by running NGINX with your certificates on your Docker host, service or load balancers in-front of the running container.
+Newpay Docs provides automatic HTTPS support using *Let's Encrypt* but if you want to mananually configure HTTPS, this is commonly achieved by running NGINX with your certificates on your Docker host, service or load balancers in-front of the running container.

 #### Automatic HTTPS with Let's Encrypt

-ShellHub provides automatic HTTPS support using *Let's Encrypt*  with reasonable SSL settings, HTTP/2 and WebSockets support out-of-the-box.
+Newpay Docs provides automatic HTTPS support using *Let's Encrypt*  with reasonable SSL settings, HTTP/2 and WebSockets support out-of-the-box.

-Please see [`SHELLHUB_AUTO_SSL`](/self-hosted/configuring/#shellhub_auto_ssl) config option.
+Please see [`Newpay Docs_AUTO_SSL`](/self-hosted/configuring/#Newpay Docs_auto_ssl) config option.

 #### NGINX SSL terminator

-In case you are using NGINX as SSL terminator instead, make sure to set the `SHELLHUB_HTTP_PORT` to only bind to localhost by adding the following line to the `docker-compose.override.yml`:
+In case you are using NGINX as SSL terminator instead, make sure to set the `Newpay Docs_HTTP_PORT` to only bind to localhost by adding the following line to the `docker-compose.override.yml`:

 ```yaml